Ketel Marte Player Props: Diamondbacks vs. Cardinals

-Ketel Marte -- batting .275 with four doubles, two home runs, two walks and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the St. Louis Cardinals, with Jordan Montgomery on the hill, on April 18 at 7:45 PM ET.
+On Wednesday, Ketel Marte (coming off going 2-for-5 with a triple) and the Arizona Diamondbacks face the St. Louis Cardinals, whose starting pitcher will be Jake Woodford.
+First pitch is at 1:15 PM ET.

-He hit a home run while going 2-for-4 in his previous game against the Cardinals.
+He had two hits (going 2-for-5 with a triple) in his last appearance against the Cardinals.

 Ketel Marte Game Info & Props vs. the Cardinals